johan123456718/johan123456718/README.md

 Remember, all of us together we can do everything possible!
 Peace

 ### Summary of me
--🔭 I’m currently working on small tasks
+-🔭 I’m currently working on small tasks \n
 -🌱 I’m currently learning machine learning, fullstack development, c#, Java, Spring and React.
 -💬 Ask me about code help
 -📫 How to reach me: johanchallita@hotmail.com